recursion-ninja/personal-website/blog/perm-parser.md

 The nondeterministic computation continues on the second level with each visited node independently resuming the partial computation.
 The nodes attempt to parse the $N-1$ combinators remaining, excluding the $1$ combinator which has a parse result stored in the node's partial computation.
 Similarly to the root node, for each successfully parsed combinator at the node in the second layer, the computation follows the corresponding edge to the node in the third layer.
-Again, a parse failure of a combinator on the second layer means that the corresponding edge to the third layer will not be traversed and the whole subtree will be pruned from the computation.
+Again, a parse failure of a combinator on the second layer means that the corresponding edge to the third layer will not be traversed and the whole sub-tree will be pruned from the computation.

 This form of nondeterministically extending partial computations down a tree, pruning the search space on combinator parse failures continues.
 Generally speaking, when parsing a permutation with $N$ combinators, a tree of height $N$ is produced.
 The root node is said to have height $N$ and the leaves are said to have height $0$.
-On the layer with height $x$, each node contains a partial computation with $N-x$ combinator results from the path to the root node and there are $x$ remaining combinators which must be parsed in the node's (inclusive) subtree.
+On the layer with height $x$, each node contains a partial computation with $N-x$ combinator results from the path to the root node and there are $x$ remaining combinators which must be parsed in the node's (inclusive) sub-tree.
 The nodes within the layer with height $$` each attempt to parse their unique set of $x$ remaining combinators, excluding the unique set of $N-x$ combinators which parse results are already stored in the node's partial computation.
 For each successfully parsed combinator, the computation follows the corresponding edge to the node in the layer with height $x-1$.
 A parse failure of a combinator corresponding edge to the layer with height $x-1$ will not be traversed and the subtree beneath the untraversed edge will be pruned from the computation.